kaseru/MobileResizeIcon/README.md

 # MobileResizeIcon
 Generate icons for difference sizes for Android, iOS

+How to use:
+- Edit config in config.json file
+- Run file Run.bat